 Personality types are helpful in understanding how different people react differently in similar situations.
 I often speak with clients about the DISC behavioral assessment, since it can help them understand their strengths and weaknesses—and how to make better hires at their digital marketing agency.

-There’s another important business personality framework I like, too—what author Michael Gerber dubs the Technician, Manager, and Entrepreneur types in his book The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
+There’s another important business personality framework I like, too—what author and business trainer Michael Gerber dubs the Technician, Manager, and Entrepreneur types in his book The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.

-Gerber’s book is well worth reading, but here’s my take on how the “Technician-Manager-Entrepreneur” model applies to small marketing agencies.
-This is a long article, but it’s worth it—your happiness at work may depend on it.
+Gerber’s book is well worth reading, but here’s my take on how the “Technician-Manager-Entrepreneur” model applies to digital agencies.
+Your happiness at work may depend on it!
+[Updated: September 2019]

 Why is the Technician-Manager-Entrepreneur model important if you own a marketing agency?